SaraIrving/Midterm/lib/project-kickoff.md

 PLACE ORDER
 POST to /orders
 - insert new order into orders with name, phone, total, status, pickup time
-- insert line items into menu_orders table
+- insert line items into menu_details table
-- then send POST to twilio to send SMS to restaurant / listen for response from restaurant
+- then send POST to twilio to send SMS to restaurant
-- send POST to twilio to send to customer with initial confirmation message and pickup time

-AJAX (
+- set interval to ajax listen to db order status change / as soon as the change is registered, redirect the page to confirmation page
+- triggers pending notification banner
+- form success page

 Confirmation page
-- send get to /order-confirmed
 - request all tables info to display on page
-- change html on page with confirmation
-  IF response from restaurant (DELAY)
+  IF response status from restaurant is > 30 mins
-  - Save info from twilio's message
+  - display longer than usual notification

+ADMIN USER
+- send get to /login to go to login page
+- send post to /login to redirect to dashboard
+- send get to /dashboard requests order and order_details from db to display orders on page, and renders dashboard page
+- send post on /order-update which updates the order status from to value of pickup wait time.
-  - send POST to twilio with message for twilio to send to customer )
+- send post to twilio to SMS customer

+## List it out
+- create views ejs skeletons
+- jquery up the menu form
+- route it up, aside from twilio
+- tackle twilio
+- design

 ## MVP vs MVD
 - There is a concept in development of an MVP, the Minimum Viable Product